alannadolny/pokedex-app/README.md

 ## Features

-- Scrollable list of pokemons (Data is loaded dynamically, 10 pokemons per request)
+- Scrollable list of Pokemon (Data is loaded dynamically, 10 pokemons per request)
-- Each pokemon has appropriate background color generated based on dominant color of the pokemon's artwork image
+- Each Pokemon has an appropriate background color generated based on dominant color of the Pokemon's artwork image
 - List of pokemons is sortable and filterable
 - Each pokemon has it's detailed view
 - In detailed view there are available previews of evolution chain, description of the pokemon, damage relations and statistics